You can’t paint over specific paints. So, can you paint over satin paint?

 1. Clean and Degrease The Satin Paint

-The first step is to clean and remove grease and oils from the satin paint.
-If the satin paint is filthy, then the new paint coating will not stick properly.
-You’ll also find it difficult to sand a filthy surface as the sandpaper will get clogged quickly with filth.
+First, clean and remove grease and oils from the satin paint.
+The new paint coating will not stick properly if the satin paint is filthy.
+Also, you can’t sand filthy surfaces because the sandpaper might get clogged by the filth.

-You should first wipe the satin paint with a clean rag.
-After, you should dampen the rag with a degreaser or a cleaning solvent and use the damp rag to wipe the satin paint.
-This helps to remove oils and grease on the satin paint.
+Use a clean rag to wipe the satin paint.
+Then, dampen the rag with a degreaser or cleaning solvent and use the damp rag to wipe the satin paint.
+This removes oils and grease on the satin paint.
 After cleaning and wiping the satin paint, leave it to dry.

 2. Sand The Satin Paint